d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 $$p(x_1 |y) \cdot p(x_2 | x_1, y) \cdot ... \cdot p( x_d | x_1, ..., x_{d-1}, y)$$

-By itself, this expression doesn't get us any further.
+By itself, this expression does not get us any further.
 We still must estimate roughly $2^d$ parameters.
 However, if we assume that *the features are conditionally independent of each other, given the label*, then suddenly we are in much better shape, as this term simplifies to $\prod_i p(x_i | y)$, giving us the predictor

 $$ \hat{y} = \operatorname*{argmax}_y \> \prod_{i=1}^d p(x_i | y) p(y).$$